Skip to main content

 Overview

-MS Series switches configured for layer 3 routing can also be configured with a warm spare for gateway redundancy.
+Cloud-managed switches configured for layer 3 routing can also be configured with a warm spare for gateway redundancy.
 This allows two identical switches to be configured as redundant gateways for a given subnet, thus increasing network reliability for users.
-Warm spare is currently available on the MS42, MS250, MS300 series, and MS400 series family of switches.

 When using Warm Spare on an MS switch it cannot be part of a switch stack or enable OSPF functionality.